emilygv/emilyvernon.com/_posts/2020-07-11-is-the-next-customer-experience-CX-revolution-creative-led.md

 - Shifts in customer needs and culture at large signals toward greater creative engagement
 - Creativity is valued by companies, but many do not know how to obtain it
 - Creative agencies or individuals can be the change agents necessary
-- With our world upended from a customer and business perspective, this is the time to increase creative initatives
+- With our norms upended, this is the time to increase creative initatives